Invite groups to calendar events

 Inviting a group to an event is the easiest and most efficient way to invite substantial numbers of people at one time.
 Using groups, you can invite up to 10,000 attendees for one-time events and 5,000 attendees for recurring events.

-Events with more than 200 guests (including rooms) are handled a bit differently, as described in the last section below.What happens when I invite a group?
+Events with more than 200 guests (including rooms) are handled a bit differently, as described in the last FAQ below.What happens when I invite a group to a calendar event?

 When you invite a group and you have permission to see the group's members, the group is added to the event as a special type of guest, as indicated by the group icon: